igloosarecool/bazaar/_products/sidi-race.md

 image: https://dl.dropboxusercontent.com/u/54388277/cdn/images/sidi-genius.jpg
 layout: productdetails
 ---
 Sidi's most popular road shoe.
-Conservative, yet stylish, with features that will make you think they flew in to measure your foot and make the shoe only for you
+Conservative, yet stylish, with features that will make you think they flew in to measure your foot and make the shoe only for you.

 Features:
 Sole: Millenium II